 Laurence Pendleton, J.D.

 Laurence Pendleton serves as the University Counsel for Tennessee State University (TSU).
-In his role as the University Counsel, Mr. Pendleton provides legal services to the President and other members of the University community, including advising administrators on various legal issues, representation of the TSU in civil matters and administrative/enforcement proceedings, providing litigation support, reviewing, drafting and negotiating contracts and settlements, conducting training sessions, drafting and reviewing contracts, advising on real estate and other transactional matters, and drafting/reviewing University policies and procedures.
-Mr. Pendleton also serves as a member of the President's executive leadership team and works closely and collaboratively with senior administrators, executive and administrative employees, faculty, staff, and various standing and ad hoc committees, including the University's Access and Diversity, Human Subjects and Conflict of Interest committees.
+In his role as the University Counsel, Mr. Pendleton provides legal services to the President, senior administrators, and other members of the University community.
+As University Counsel, Mr. Pendleton advises administrators on various legal issues, represents TSU in civil matters and administrative/enforcement proceedings, and provides litigation support.
+Mr. Pendleton also reviews, drafts and negotiates contracts, conducts training sessions on various topics, advises on real estate and other transactional matters, and drafts/reviews University policies and procedures.
+Mr. Pendleton serves as a member of the President's Cabinet and works closely and collaboratively with senior administrators, executive and administrative employees, faculty and staff on various standing and ad hoc committees.

-Prior to joining the TBR, Mr. Pendleton served for over ten years in the Office of General Counsel for the Colorado State University System, advising the governing board and administrators on a variety of legal issues, overseeing the CSU System's litigation matters, and acting as primary legal counsel to CSU-Pueblo.
+Before joining the TBR, Mr. Pendleton worked as an in house lawyer for several years in the Office of General Counsel for the Colorado State University System, advising the governing board and CSU and CSU-Pueblo administrators on a variety of legal issues, overseeing the CSU System's litigation matters, and acting as primary legal counsel to CSU-Pueblo.

-Prior to joining the CSU System, Mr. Pendleton worked as a litigation attorney for five years in the Denver office of an international law firm, and served as an Assistant Attorney General in the education unit of the Colorado Attorney General's office.
-He also served as an adjunct faculty member for five years at the University of Denver law school.
+Mr. Pendleton has also worked as a litigation attorney in the Denver office of an international law firm, Holme Roberts and Owen, and served for several years as an as an adjunct faculty member at the University of Denver College of Law.

 Mr. Pendleton received his undergraduate degree in Business Administration from the University of Kansas, and was awarded his J.D. from the University of Iowa.